-Learn about where she can go for help during her unplanned pregnancy.
-She has options, and there are organizations near her who can help.
-You can find those on OptionLine.org and even help her make an appointment.
+There are organizations that can help.
+Learn about where she can find that help during her unexpected pregnancy.
+You can find help on OptionLine.org and even help her make an appointment.